The Beginner’s Guide to Soft Money Financing

 For example, say you decide to film in Germany.
 To access the federal funding (which gives away the most money) and/or regional funds, your distribution rights may need to be held by a German distributor, with a possible shared copyright owned by them for at least two years.

 Additionally, you’ll need to secure work permits, and in some countries, visas.
 Canada, for example, must approve outside crew members that are brought into their jurisdictions, and may limit the number of work permits they give out.
 This means if you bring an American grip into Canada to work on a production, Canada may want you to match that position by hiring a local grip to work alongside the American grip.
-And before crewing up your production, you will have to prove to the DGC (Director’s Guild of Canada) that you’ve exhausted the list of available Canadian crew members before you can bring crew in from the United States.
-Stipulations like these are put into place to ensure that productions are supporting the local economy and hiring local workers first, and something you should be prepared to navigate.

-Doing your homework ahead of time on the rules of a jurisdiction will help you judge whether or not the soft money financing options available in that location are worth the tradeoffs; this will also allow you to adjust your production plan accordingly, before you start filming and spending your money there.
+Doing your homework ahead of time on the rules of a jurisdiction will help you judge whether or not the soft money financing options in that location are worth the trade-offs; this will also allow you to adjust your production plan accordingly, before you start filming and spending your money there.

 To learn more about your project’s eligibility for soft money financing, legislation that could impact it, and stipulations on how to hire crew or spend your money locally, put our production incentive tools to work and learn all you can about the jurisdiction you are looking to film in.